GorancekCodes/gcc_openfire/README.md

 # GorancekCodes OpenFire

+## This script isnt maintained anymore as of 5.08.2023

 ## 📌 What does this script do.

 * It is simple script that displays when you enter OpenFire zone.